IBM/graph-db-insights/README.md

 This journey gives you a head start on how to work with graphs in OrientDB through IBM Data Science Experience(DSX) using PyOrient module - an OrientDB driver for python to operate on data and to get insights from OrientDB.
 IBM Data Science Experience can be used to analyze data using Jupyter notebooks.

 OrientDB is a multi-model database, supporting graph, document, key/value, and object models, but the relationships are managed as in graph databases with direct connections between records.
 Graph databases are well-suited for analysing interconnections like to mine data from social media.
 It is also useful for working with data in business disciplines that involve complex relationships and dynamic schema and creating recommendations like "customers who bought this also looked at...".
-This journey will help you to understand end-to-end flow starting from downloading the data-set, cleansing of data, extract entities and relations from the data-set, connect with orientDB, create a new orientDB database, populate database with node classes, edge classes, vertices, relations and then execute queries to get more insights from the orientDB database.
+This journey will help you to understand end-to-end flow starting from downloading the data-set, cleansing of data, extract entities and relations from the data-set, connect with OrientDB, create a new OrientDB database, populate database with node classes, edge classes, vertices, relations and then execute queries to get more insights from the OrientDB database.
 OrientDB have extended SQL to provide support for graph traversal in graph database making it easy for developers familiar with SQL to start exploring graph database for their business needs.

 In this journey we will demonstrate:
-* Setting up ipython notebook on DSX connecting to orientDB using pyorient.
+* Setting up ipython notebook on DSX connecting to OrientDB using PyOrient.
-* To perform the CRUD operations and extracting insights from orientDB database.
+* To perform the CRUD operations and extracting insights from OrientDB database.

-To achieve this, orientDB instance is created on the Kubernetes Cluster and then it is accessed through IBM DSX.
-This journey will help developers to get started with various orientDB operations like CRUD, basic traversal and extracting insights using pyorient on IBM DSX.
+To achieve this, OrientDB instance is created on the Kubernetes Cluster and then it is accessed through IBM DSX.
+This journey will help developers to get started with various OrientDB operations like CRUD, basic traversal and extracting insights using PyOrient on IBM DSX.

 When the reader has completed this journey, they will understand how to:
 - Create Kubernetes Cluster and deploy OrientDB on it.